London Zoo removes Banksy’s final animal mural to ‘properly preserve’ it

 Editor

-The zoo announced on Friday that it would remove the elusive street artist's mural on its gate to preserve it and return its entrance to full operation after mobs of visitors came to see it over five days last week.
+The zoo announced last Friday that it would remove the elusive street artist's mural on its gate to preserve it and return the entrance to full operation after mobs of visitors came to see it over the past week.

-It was then covered with a reproduction of the work and a sign using British slang that said: “Banksy woz ere.”
+The gate was covered with a reproduction of the work and a sign in British slang that reads: “Banksy woz ere.”

 “We’re thrilled by the joy this artwork has already brought to so many, but primarily, we’re incredibly grateful to Banksy, for putting wildlife in the spotlight,” Kathryn England, the zoo's chief operating officer, said on its website.